-In this paper I look at the implications for adult identity and personal characteristics of one kind of childhood border crosser, Third Culture Kids (TCKs).
-This is a type of border crosser we are all aware of, but most have not conceptualized as a type.
+In this paper I look at the implications for adult identity and personal characteristics of one less well known kind of complex identity, that of Third Culture Kids (TCKs).
+This is a type of personal experience that most sociologists have not recognized.
 In fact many TCKs do not think of themselves as an identifiable socio-cultural "type."
 TCKs are children who spend all or part of their childhood years outside their country of citizenship because of a parent's employment in a representational role abroad.
-These are the children of the world's diplomats, international businessmen , missionaries, educators, military, who are doing the work of their country or segments of their country in another part of the world.
+These are the children of the world's diplomats, international businessmen, missionaries, educators, military, who are doing the work of their country or segments of their country in another part of the world.
 And they are the children of parents working abroad for international organizations.
 They grow up in a culture which consciously transcends borders because that is the work of their parents.
-While TCKs grow up in different occupational third cultures -- e.g., diplomatic, military, missionary, business, education, in different bi-national third cultures -- e.g. American-Brazilian, British-Indian, Japanese-Swiss, and even in different historical third cultures -- e.g. colonial, cold war, their experiences have enough similarity that they can easily understand and relate to each other, as well as to others who experience different kinds of border crossing in their lives.
-At the very least, all border crossers have experienced some cultural dislocation, have experienced challenges to cultural verities, and generally have a broader world view and more complex sense of self than those who have remained culturally and geographically centered.
+While TCKs grow up in different occupational third cultures -- e.g., diplomatic, military, missionary, business, education; in different binational third cultures -- e.g. American-Brazilian, British-Indian, Japanese-Swiss; and even in different historical third cultures -- e.g. colonial, cold war, their experiences have enough similarity that they can easily understand and relate to each other, as well as to others whose lives have crossed cultural borders in other ways.
+At the very least, all have experienced some cultural dislocation, have experienced challenges to cultural verities, and generally have a broader world view and more complex sense of self than those who are culturally and geographically centered.

 TCKs are from all countries.
 This paper looks only at American TCKs and it focuses on the meaning of the TCK experience for adult identity and life choices.
 It is based on study I am doing with John and Ruth Hill Useem who originated the concept of third culture and third culture kid in the 1960s.
 Most research on TCKs has focused on psychological trauma, reverse culture shock, alienation, rootlessness, homelessness and lack of identity, primarily at the time of (re)entry to the home country and primarily in the teen and early adult years.
-Adult TCKs are finding their own voice (e.g., Bell-1997, Seaman-1997, Smith -1991, 1996), much as are immigrants, borderlanders (e.g., Anzaldúa, 1987) and mixed race individuals (e.g., Root, 1996).
+Adult TCKs are finding their own voice (e.g., Bell,1997;, Seaman,1997; Smith, 1991, 1996), much as are immigrants, borderlanders (e.g., Anzaldúa, 1987) and mixed race individuals (e.g., Root, 1996).
 Increasingly all are telling their own stories, relating both the pain and the benefit of such complex identities.
 We have taken the academic route of studying adult TCKs to understand how childhood third culture experiences affect identity, world view and life choices.
-Over 700 American adult TCKs, then living in the US, filled out our lengthy survey.
-We are currently analyzing responses from 603 who lived abroad in the post-WWII period.
-We have purposely included TCKs from different sponsors which we group into five categories -- government, military, missionary, business and other (largely academic).
+Over 700 American adult TCKs, then living in the US, filled out our long survey.
+This report is based on the 604 who lived abroad in the post-WWII period.
+We have purposely included TCKs from different sponsors, grouped into five categories -- government, military, missionary, business and other (largely academic).